Ian August

 Artistic Statement

-My muse has often been found in the intersection of history and social activism—most frequently regarding issues of the LGBTQ community, but not exclusively.
-My works are diverse and multi-layered, each play an attempt at marrying form and content—style and substance—in order to invent an audience experience that will be entertaining, intellectually stimulating, and emotionally fulfilling.
+These questions manifest in my work, driven by an absolute belief in the value of diverse experiences.
+I am attempting to ask—and sometimes answer—these questions with sensitivity and consideration, while at the same time leaning into the overtly theatrical—each play an attempt at marrying form and content—style and substance—in order to invent an audience experience that will be entertaining, intellectually stimulating, and emotionally fulfilling.
 I am attempting, as much as I can, to use my storytelling ability to tell stories of healing, redemption, and love.
-I am trying to use my power for good.

 Thank you for looking at my website.
 Enjoy!